jroth49/MLB/README.md

   -Season Averages Directory
   -Position Lead

-Here's a screenshot of a test spreadsheet:
+Here's a screenshot of a test spreadsheet.
+What I've got so far is scraping baseball references individual games any year all the games.
+I've combined, calculated, and compared statistics to output the odds outcomes (you can see in the last row).
 ![mlb](https://user-images.githubusercontent.com/52512047/218917221-d0a55f19-0e8f-43ac-8517-dd4f5d431008.png)